 Remember: Mark the issue as RESOLVED in Jira and be sure to include:

-From your master check out apply the patch:
+From your main check out apply the patch:

 git cherry-pick 9e6b6fca